 AMD’s 5000 series CPUs provide a great platform for building powerful gaming PCs with high-end graphics cards that provide great value for each dollar.
 While Ryzen 5600X might be the most popular gaming CPU in the series, the 5800X is what an enthusiast would prefer for gaming and non-gaming works.

-While RTX 2000 series GPUs such as RTX 2060 and 2070 were great options for Ryzen 5800X, but the 3000 series graphics cards annihilate them easily for their price.
+While RTX 2000 series GPUs such as RTX 2060 and 2070 were great options for Ryzen 5800X, the 3000 series graphics cards annihilate them easily for their price.
 The difference now is not only the fps that show on your screen but also the ability to Ray Trace without losing much performance.
 With the RTX 3070, you can get roughly 2 to 3 times better performance with Ray Tracing than RTX 2070.

-This is a major improvement which AMD is still catching and the RTX 3070 seems to be among the best suitable card for 1440p Ray Tracing and 4K non-Ray Tracing games.
+This is a major improvement that AMD is still catching and the RTX 3070 seems to be among the best suitable card for 1440p Ray Tracing and 4K non-Ray Tracing games.
 It features 8GB of GDDR6 VRAM and 5888 Cuda Cores which are even more than what is present in RTX 2080 Ti for less than half the cost.
-Its TDP is 220W which is very ideal considering its performance and we recommend you getting one of these power supplies for this GPU.
+Its TDP is 220W which is very ideal considering its performance and we recommend you get one of these power supplies for this GPU.

 RTX 3080 is perhaps the best and also my max recommendation for Ryzen 7 5800X.
 It’s crazily powerful and if you have read our comparison article between RTX 3080 and RTX 2080 Ti, then you will be able to know how much you can expect from this card.
 It’s around 33% faster than the 2080 Ti and is the best 4K card available today for the price.

 As compared to RTX 3090’s price, it costs less than half of it and therefore more reasonable than 3090 with Ryzen 5800X keeping away the fact that it’s hard to find at its MRP right now.
-It is made up of 8704 cuda cores and 10GB of GDDR6X memory which has an insane speed of 19Gbps.
+It is made up of 8704 Cuda Cores and 10GB of GDDR6X memory which has an insane speed of 19Gbps.
 You can expect 60+fps in every Ray Tracing supported game at 4K resolution.
 The only concerning thing here is its power consumption.
-Its TDP stands at 320W which is high but for enthusiasts I am sure it’s not a big deal.
+Its TDP stands at 320W which is high but for enthusiasts, I am sure it’s not a big deal.